knbz/security-advisor/network-insights.md

 * Containers that send out or consume significantly more data than normal to or from specific peers.
 * The level of surveying of a particular container has significantly increased.

 After the model is developed, deviations from the learned model are detected, and when an alarming change is exhibited, Network Insights posts a finding to the Security Advisor dashboard.
-Findings are summarized in the 'Network: Anomalies in Traffic' card.
+Findings are summarized in the "Network: Anomalies in Traffic" card.
 The card introduces two Key Risk Indicators (KRIs).
-The 'Higher than normal reconnaissance or data exchange activity' KRI counts findings that are related to abnormal interactions detected between the cluster and external peers.
-The 'Outbound approach to a new server' KRI counts findings that are related to new detected servers approaches by the cluster.
+The "Higher than normal reconnaissance or data exchange activity" KRI counts findings that are related to abnormal interactions detected between the cluster and external peers.
+The "Outbound approach to a new server" KRI counts findings that are related to new detected servers approaches by the cluster.

 ## Next steps
 {: #network-next}